Kortemme-Lab/sequence-tolerance/README.rst

 Analysis Step
 _____________

-Run analysis as described in analysis/README.rst
+Once the sequence tolerance step is completed, the analysis can be run as described in analysis/README.rst

 ----------------------------
 Supporting tool versions